erdnapa/chia_helper_script/README.md

 Will mount Google Shared Drive with Rclone & start Chia Harvester.
 After Rclone finished cache your plots header (VFS Cache), will restart Chia Harvester once.
 -  chia_monitor.sh

 Will loop and show VFS Cache usage & Harvester status.
-If no space left for VFS Cache, it will clean the VFS Cache and restart Chia Harvester.
+If no space left for VFS Cache, it will clean and restart Chia Harvester.

 # plot_uploader script
 -  rclone_upload.sh

-Will upload all your plots to Google Shared Drive (required rclone.conf)
+Linux/Ubuntu: Will upload all your plots to Google Shared Drive (required rclone and rclone.conf)
 -  rclone_upload_win.bat

-Will upload all your plots to Google Shared Drive (required rclone.conf)
+Windows: Will upload all your plots to Google Shared Drive (required WinFSP, rclone.exe and rclone.conf)